grafana/mimir/docs/sources/mimir/configure/configure-shuffle-sharding/index.md

 - `-distributor.ingestion-tenant-shard-size=<size>`

-The following flags are set appropriately by default to enable shuffle sharding for ingesters on the read path.
-If you need to modify their defaults:
+The following flag is set appropriately by default to enable shuffle sharding for ingesters on the read path.
+If you need to modify its defaults:

 - `-querier.shuffle-sharding-ingesters-enabled=true`<br />
   Shuffle sharding for ingesters on the read path can be explicitly enabled or disabled.
-- `-querier.query-ingesters-within=<period>`<br />
-  Queriers and rulers fetch in-memory series from the minimum set of required ingesters, selecting only ingesters which might have received series since 'now - query ingesters within'.
-If this period is `0`, shuffle sharding for ingesters on the read path is disabled, which means all ingesters in the Mimir cluster are queried for any tenant.
+    - If shuffle sharding is enabled, queriers and rulers fetch in-memory series from the minimum set of required ingesters, selecting only ingesters which might have received series since now - `-blocks-storage.tsdb.retention-period`.
+Otherwise, the request is sent to all ingesters.
-  The configured `<period>` should be:
-  - greater than `-querier.query-store-after` and,
-  - greater than the estimated minimum amount of time for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying.
-    When running Grafana Mimir with the default configuration, the estimated minimum amount of time for the oldest sample in a uploaded block to be available for querying is `3h`.

 If you enable ingesters shuffle sharding only for the write path, queriers and rulers on the read path always query all ingesters instead of querying the subset of ingesters that belong to the tenant's shard.
 Keeping ingesters shuffle sharding enabled only on the write path does not lead to incorrect query results, but might increase query latency.